Professor Lelio Orci (1937-2019)

 The Jury selects the laureate and proposes their to the Lelio Orci Fund Committee.
 The Jury is constituted by LS2 and includes: the past-president, vice-president and president of LS2; Pierre Cosson, professor at the Geneva Faculty of Medicine, personally appointed member of the Lelio Orci Fund Committee; one additional delegate of the Geneva Faculty of Medicine; at least 3 representatives from other Swiss Academic and Research Institutions.
 The official award ceremony takes place during the LS2 Annual Meeting.

-The late Lelio Orci would have been undoubtedly pleased with Prof. Spang’s rigorous pursuit of knowledge and novel discoveries regarding compartmentalization of cellular organelles, proteins, and mRNA.
-The Lelio Orci Award jury also greatly appreciated her ambition to study these processes under various conditions and in multiple organisms.
+The late Lelio Orci would have been undoubtedly pleased with Prof. Gönczy’s rigorous pursuit of knowledge and transformative discoveries in cell biology.